 - This is a great salad to serve at a potluck dinner and will go well with other salads or side dishes such as: Sweet Potato and Feta Salad with Pomegranate and Pecans, Loaded Lentil Salad, Roasted Pumpkin, Chickpea and Sundried Tomato Salad.

 - This also makes a great dish for the festive table.
-My family is British so even though Christmas is in summertime for us in New Zealand we traditionally will have brussels sprouts for Christmas.
+My family is British so even though Christmas is in summertime for us in New Zealand we traditionally have brussels sprouts for Christmas.

 How to make this recipe Paleo and Whole30 compliant:

 - If you are following a strict Whole30 diet at the moment then look for bacon that hasn’t been sweetened with sugar or honey and has no preservatives that are not Whole30 approved.
-If you live in New Zealand you can find some Whole30 or Paleo friendly bacon at some local butchers.
+If you live in New Zealand you can find some Whole30 or Paleo-friendly bacon at some local butchers.

 - Check the ingredients in your mustard.
 If you are following a strict Whole30 diet then look for one with no white wine or sugar.
 If you are concerned then you could simply grind up some mustard seeds and add it into the balsamic glaze to still give it some zing or simply leave it out.